siorpaes/potato/software/README.md

     | 0xffff8000                    |        |                               |       |    -    -    -                |
     +-------------------------------+        +-------------------------------+       +-------------------------------+

-See README file in "hello" folder for instructions on how to build application binary image.
+To boot the image, just build it and upload it to the board as follows:

+cat hello.bin /dev/zero | head -c8k | pv -L 1000 > /dev/ttyUSB1

-You can simulate processor with riscv32-unknown-elf-run --memory-region 0xffff8000,0x4000 --memory-region 0xffffc000,0x4000 application.elf
+You can also simulate processor with: riscv32-unknown-elf-run --memory-region 0xffff8000,0x4000 --memory-region 0xffffc000,0x4000 application.elf